Over the last 10 years—approximately the amount of time I’ve been wearing makeup—I’ve been slowly sliding into the I-don’t-wear-it-at-all camp.

 The only thing I didn’t like about this foundation was the time it takes to set.
-I normally wear a serum from Primal Life Organics during the day, which itself can take a little time to absorb, but in general, my skin is fairly balanced.
 I found that combining Araza’s foundation with a moisturizer means it’s too oily and doesn’t set well, even when I applied the Finishing Powder.
 I just skipped my serum on days I knew I wanted to apply foundation, and since it’s so moisturizing, I didn’t miss it.

 I’ve tried lots of mineral makeups in the past, but many of them weren’t fine enough to really smooth things out.
 Araza has totally cracked the code with a blend of arrowroot and natural clays that absorbs oils and doesn’t contain anything questionable.

 I’m really glad I decided to order the Finishing Powder because as I mentioned above, I don’t think the foundation quite sets well without it.
 But I also love how well this evens out any oily spots and lends an almost airbrushed look to my skin.